masrad/ALFRED/README.md

 GOOGLE_CSE_ID=your-key-here
 WOLFRAM_ALPHA_APPID=your-key-here
 OPENWEATHERMAP_API_KEY=your-key-here
+ZAPIER_NLA_API_KEY=your-key-here
+PINE_API_KEY=your-key-here
 ```

+IMPORTANT: If you are not using a certain tool, you still need SOMETHING in the environment variable, otherwise it will error.
+Just leave your-key-here if you're not using a tool and ensure it's disabled in settings.ini

-4. If you'd like, you can update the Wake Word to whatever you'd like in the main.py file
+4. If you'd like, you can update the settings.ini before launching, most things are turned off by default

-## Usage
+## Voice Usage
-1. Run the main scrript:
+1. Run the main script:
 ```
 python main.py
 ```